-With herbs readily available in his home garden, Pete can whip up this Argentine staple in a flash.
+With herbs readily available at the farm vegetable garden, Pete can whip up this Argentinian sauce in a flash.
 But beyond convenience, homegrown ingredients are really the key to bringing out the best and freshest flavours of this sauce.

-Chimichurri has two main star ingredients: parsley and garlic.
+Chimichurri has two star ingredients: parsley and garlic.
 Traditionally, it is drizzled over Argentinian asado or barbecue.
 But what makes this sauce so popular is its versatility.
 It works as a marinade, salad dressing, dip, bread spread, and so much more.
 This great recipe makes around two cups of sauce that you can store in the chiller.
-You can easily double it too because, trust me, you’re going to love it too much not to!
+You can easily double it too and you can take it from us, you won’t be sorry if you do!

 - Chopping board